 Standard, inexpensive Rhizonboxes & Accessories (Racks, Light Shielding Panels) are available for trials, educational project etc. in the online store.

 Three types of Rhizons, all with various customisation options, are commonly used with RhizonBoxes

 Please note the different diameters of the MicroRhizons, Rhizon Samplers and RhizonIrrigators - and thus the different possibilities to insert them into the Rhizonboxes.
 Rhizons and RhizonIrrigators can only be used with normal Rhizoboxes from the top.

-For example, Liu et al. (2006) placed MicroRhizons in the soil through holes in the Rhizo(n)box walls.
-Each MicroRhizon was connected to a discrete sample vial contained in a PVC vacuum box.
-Nutrient solutions were fed by gravity into the rhizobox soil from a raised reservoir connected to the Rhizon Irrigators.
-See Liu et al. (2016) for details (Reference below).
+Schematic of an example Rhizonbox experiment using MicroRhizons for soil water extraction and Rhizon Irrigators for passive irrigation from the top.
+For example, Liu et al. (2006) placed MicroRhizons in the soil through holes in the Rhizonbox back panel.
+Each MicroRhizon was connected to vacuum sample vial.
+Nutrient solutions were fed by gravity into the rhizobox soil from a raised reservoir connected to the RhizonIrrigators.
+See Liu et al. (2016) for details.